What Does the SUD Code Mean on a Samsung Washer?

 Step 2: Run a Rinse + Spin Cycle

-Step 3: Clean the Drain Pump Filter
+Step 3: Wipe the Door Seal and Clean the Pump Filter

-Step 4: Switch to HE Detergent
+Step 5: Switch to HE Detergent and Measure Carefully

 Why the SUD Code Happens